hmerrilees/prac/README.txt

 -- hot-streaks, completions, completion logs
 -- complete manifesto
 -- Grace period to tune for schedule drift
+-- list display needs to be more informative

 ## delayed abstractions
 -- better timing implementation